aws/aws-cdk/packages/@aws-cdk/aws-logs/README.md

 Log events matching a particular filter can be sent to either a Lambda function or a Kinesis stream.

-If the Kinesis stream lives in a different account, a `CrossAccountDestination` object needs to be added in the destination account which will act as a proxy for the remote Kinesis stream.
-This object is automatically created for you if you use the CDK Kinesis library.

 Create a `SubscriptionFilter`, initialize it with an appropriate `Pattern` (see below) and supply the intended destination: